luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 ---
 layout: default
-title: DepthAI Tutorial - Use a Pre-trained OpenVINO model
+title: DepthAI Tutorial - How to use a Pre-trained OpenVINO model
 toc_title: Pre-trained OpenVINO model
 description: Learn how to detect faces in realtime - even on a low-powered Raspberry Pi - with a pre-trained model.
 order: 3